MaxDaten/master-thesis/README.md

 master-thesis
 =============

-haskell, cabal & shake is a requirement to build this project
+a working latex distributen, haskell, cabal & shake is a requirement to build this project

 ## Steps to build: